Zepthot/hs3-project/README.md

 **EN**

 This project is a reworking of the HS3 project website.
+It comes with a [backend](https://github.com/Zepthot/hs3-backend).
 It is built with create-react-app and as a single-page application.

 **FR**

 Ce projet est un retravaille du site web du projet HS3.
+Il est accompagné d'un [backend](https://github.com/Zepthot/hs3-backend).
 Il est construit avec create-react-app et en application monopage.

 ## Available Scripts